 directed by Jay Oney

 When a plague outbreak forced the closing of London theatres in the mid-1590s, Shakespeare responded by writing his most famous sonnets.
-Taking our cue from the Bard, Furman Theatre Arts offers a selection of sonnets for our final show of 2020-2021.
+Taking our cue from the Bard, Furman Theatre Arts offers a selection of sonnets from various authors for our final show of 2020-2021.